ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 runtime flags, represent them in objects, and support fixtures to setup the proper instances of the test harness.

-There are a number of classes that represent the default configuration of the structure of the SUT.
-For example, the class ``TMCConfiguration`` contains the names (i.e. TRLs) of the devices that are part of the TMC.
+The test harness to be initialised needs a lot of configuration data, such as:

-The class ``CSPConfiguration`` contains the names of the devices that are part of the CSP.
-The directive to use the emulated or the production devices is another example of configuration data (very important for the initialisation of the test harness).
+- the names of the devices that are part of the subsystems;

-All the needed configurations are collected in a single class called ``TestHarnessConfigurations``, which represents the configuration used to initialise the test harness.
-The initialisation procedure refers to this class (and to a few readers and validators) to load and validate the configuration files and use them to set up the test harness.

-Since the configuration may come from different sources (environment variables, hardcoded values, files, etc.) and since it’s easy to lose track of them an object-oriented approach is used to represent them in a structured way and to provide a consistent interface to them.
-To avoid inconsistencies, a *factory* class is used to create all the instances of those configurations (see ``config.reader`` module).
-Configurations may be also subject to validation, to ensure that the configuration is correct and consistent to what is deployed (see ``config.validator`` module).
+- the flags that tell what is emulated and what is production.

+To give structure to this data and to provide a consistent interface to it, we use configuration classes.
+Generally, foreach sub-system we want to have a configuration class that represents the configuration data needed to initialise the sub-system (e.g., for the TMC configuration we have a :py:class:`~ska_integration_test_harness.config.components_config.TMCConfiguration` class).
+All subsystems configuration are then collected in a common class (:py:class:`~ska_integration_test_harness.config.test_harness_config.TestHarnessConfiguration`) which serves as entry point to the configuration.

+This configuration instance can be filled in programmatically and passed to the test harness initialisation procedures, or - more commonly - can be loaded from a YAML file.
+A configuration can also be validated, to ensure that all the required fields are set, the given devices are reachable, etc.

 The configuration reading, validation and the test harness setup mechanisms are visually represented in the following UML diagram.